Update for parents

 - People with serious chronic medical conditions, including heart disease, diabetes and lung disease

 Should I/my family use a face mask?

-The CDC recommends that you wear a face mask if you are sick.
-If you are caring for others who are unable to wear a mask (e.g., for health reasons), you should wear a mask when you are in the same room with them.
+The CDC also recommends that you wear a cloth face covering if you are sick.
+If you are caring for others who are unable to wear a face covering (e.g. for health reasons), you should wear a face covering when you are in the same room with them.